SamanthaHoke/Markdown-Documents/commandLineNotes.md

 **bower install jquery --save**
 **bower install angular --save**
 Installs a local copy of the requested framework. `--save` sets the framework in the dependencies list.

+**bower install bootswatch-dist#yeti**
+Installs a bootstrap theme using bootswatch.
+Replace "yeti" with the name of the theme desired.

 ##Grunt
 >Grunt is a task runner for JavaScript